Account Book. 1 item. (SmMC 001) *oversize Account book of farm records from an unidentified location, 1906-1924.

 The Forrester Blake papers include the 1948 galley proofs for his best-known work of fiction, Johnny Christmas.

 Blamires Papers, Lillian Cecil Harris Blamires and Joan.
-(MC 156) processing
+(MC 156)

 A small collection that includes family photographs, scrapbooks, and other ephemera pertaining to the lives of Lillian Cecil Harris Blamires and Joan Blamires.